kbabbington-ms/azure-ai-bicep-modules-kmb/README.md

 # Azure AI Services - Comprehensive Bicep Modules

 ## 🚀 Overview

 This repository contains a comprehensive collection of Bicep modules for deploying secure Azure AI services and supporting infrastructure.
-Each module follows Microsoft and security best practices, includes all configuration options with detailed descriptions, and implements security hardening by default.
+In addition to service modules, we are actively developing and including Azure Policy definitions and initiatives for all AI resources.
+These policies help enforce security, compliance, and operational best practices across your environment.

+### Policy-as-Code for AI Services
+- **SFI Compliance**: Policy definitions and initiatives for Secure Foundational Infrastructure (SFI) requirements
+- **AI Resource Coverage**: Policies for Cognitive Services, OpenAI, Machine Learning, Key Vault, Storage, Networking, and more
+- **Initiative Grouping**: All policies are grouped in initiatives for easy assignment and management
+- **Continuous Expansion**: We are expanding coverage to include all AI-related Azure resources as the project evolves

 ## 🏗️ Architecture Approach